This checklist is based on the following assumptions:

-A constant flow controller on the fan will ensure that the ventilation system for the kitchen exhaust will maintain a commissioned air flow rate when the static pressure losses in the system increase.
-Static pressure losses will increase when filtration systems in both the hood and the duct become dirty.
+A constant flow controller on the fan will allow the ventilation system to maintain the commissioned air flow rate as the static pressure losses in the filtration system increase.
+Static pressure losses increase when filtration systems in both the hood and the duct become dirty.

-A constant flow controller works by measuring the pressure drop over the fan.
-By using this information along with the fan curve which is mapped in the controller, It is able to ramp the fan speed up or down depending on what is required to achieve a pre-determined flow rate.
+A constant flow controller works by measuring the airflow rate of the fan using various methods.
+It is then able to control the fan speed up or down using the variable speed drive depending to maintain a pre-determined air flow rate.

-Treatment of kitchen exhaust with an effective system and a UL1046 rated hood filter will lead to a system with a large pressure drop.
-This can often result in a loud fan.
-As the exhaust is being ventilated horizontally, it is likely in a sensitive area.
+Treatment of kitchen exhaust with an effective system and a UL1046 rated hood filter will lead to a system with a relatively high pressure drop.
+This can often result in excess fan noise if the exhaust is being ventilated horizontally, this likely could be in a noise sensitive area.

-Therefore the amount of noise generated by the fan at the exhaust louvre needs to be considered.
-This is by either using a silencer, or particular type of treatment technology with a lower pressure drop.
+Therefore, the amount of noise generated by the fan at the exhaust louvre needs to be managed by either using a silencer, or other noise attenuation treatment technology.

-Ducts must be cleaned by regulations (AS1851:2012), so in the building phase it is essential that duct cleaning ports are inserted in compliance with design standards.
-It is also important that they be practically accessed, which is often a tricky thing to achieve.
+Various regulations require kitchen exhaust ducts to be cleaned, so in the building phase it is essential that duct cleaning ports are inserted in compliance with AS1668.1.
+It is also important that they be practically accessible.

 Every effort to design a successful commercial kitchen exhaust can be defeated by an inadequate service program.
 The various filter sections, ducts and fans will become coated by contamination over time.
 If these are not serviced, the chance of fire and other issues is amplified considerably.

-There is significant cost involved in the maintenance of any kitchen exhaust system, and the users, facility managers and owners must be made aware of these costs and resist the tendency to “short-change” budgets in this area – as responsibilities to; safety, public health and council compliance are important.
+In reality there is significant cost involved in the maintenance of any kitchen exhaust system, and the users, facility managers and owners must be made aware of these costs and resist the tendency to “short-change” budgets in this area – as responsibilities to; fire safety, public health and council compliance are important.
 Similarly, regular maintenance of fans, electrical systems and the hood filters is essential to have the system operational at the intended flow rates over time.

-For medium to heavy particulate loads, the maintenance requirements for particulate filtration technologies may be:
+For medium to high particulate loads, the maintenance requirements for particulate filtration technologies may be:

-For medium to heavy particulate loads, the maintenance requirements for odour control technologies may be:
+For medium to high particulate loads, the maintenance requirements for odour control technologies may be: